🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Can I stop copying a trader at any time?

-Absolutely — you may halt or discontinue copying whenever you choose.
-Positions you've already copied remain active until you personally close them or they settle.
+Absolutely—you may halt or terminate copy trading whenever desired.
+Positions already copied remain active until you close them manually or they settle.

 Is copy trading available for all market categories?

-You may restrict copying to particular segments (for instance, replicate someone's political forecasts whilst ignoring their digital asset trades) according to where you judge their expertise lies.
+You may restrict copy trading to particular market segments (for instance, replicate only their political market activity whilst ignoring digital asset trades) depending on where you assess their genuine expertise lies.

 What percentage of copy traders are profitable?

-As with independent traders, most underperform unless they exercise rigorous discipline in selecting whom to follow.
-Thorough evaluation of performance history prior to copying remains paramount.
+Similar to independent traders, most copy traders underperform unless they exercise rigorous discipline in selecting whom to replicate.
+Thorough evaluation of performance records prior to copying remains vital.

 Marc Jakob